 Guest blog written by Shelbie Loonam-Hesser

 I’m just about to finish nine months of studying abroad in Athens, Greece.
 Nine months of new discoveries.
 Nine months of new friends.
 Nine months of new favorite places like Fhats Casino, I’m actually trying to learn how to bet because I’m not that good right now .
+However, it is strongly recommended to read this before opening an account.
 Nine months of overcoming fears.
 Nine months of reshaping who I am.
 Like all first-time world travelers, I am overcome with the incredible conviction that there are more important things then the hub that was my life back in the States.
 I believe that you really discover who you are when you are in places you have never been before.
 The amounts of realizations were limitless.
 Within every experience of studying abroad, there was something new yet familiar… similar to a summer spent at camp.

 For Cheley returners some things are “familiar”: Reuniting with old friends, children’s laughter echoing through the mountainside, the sound of pounding feet as campers run along the paths between the cabins, dust picking up in the wake of footsteps during a particularly dry summer, the bubbling noise of the cool mountain stream, the horses in the stables whose hooves clash against the wood, wind whistling through the trees, the view, gosh the view, of the mummy range from the Chapel or Twin Sisters and even further Longs Peak from the top of Cathedral.
 The Rockies are our playground.
 The Rockies are our home.